-- 254. The totality of circumstances reveals that Black and Hispanic voters in the Dallas-Fort-Worth and Houston areas have less opportunity than other groups of the electorate to elect their candidates of choice and to participate in the political process. - 255.
-Black and Hispanic voters are thus entitled, under Section 2 of the Voting Rights Act, to additional congressional districts in the Dallas/Fort-Worth and Houston areas that provide an opportunity to elect their candidates of choice, without eliminating any existing district in which minority voters have the opportunity to elect their candidates of choice.
+- 298. Latino voters in the Houston area are sufficiently numerous and geographically compact to constitute a majority in an additional single-member congressional district. - 299.
+Latino voters in the Houston area are politically cohesive. - 300.
+Anglo voters in the Houston area, and in Plan C2193, vote sufficiently as a bloc to usually defeat the candidates of choice of the Latino voters. - 301.
+The totality of circumstances reveals that Hispanic voters in the Houston area have less opportunity than other groups of the electorate to elect their candidates of choice and to participate in the political process. - 302.
+Latino voters are thus entitled, under Section 2 of the Voting Rights Act, to additional congressional districts in the Houston area that provide an opportunity to elect their candidates of choice, without eliminating any existing district in which minority voters have the opportunity to elect their candidates of choice.

-Discriminatory Results in Violation of Section 2 of the Voting Rights Act, 52 U.S.C. § 10301 et seq., 42 U.S.C. § 1983 (State House Districts 54 & 55 in Bell County, HD 118 in Bexar County)
+Discriminatory Results in Violation of Section 2 of the Voting Rights Act, 52 U.S.C. § 10301 et seq., 42 U.S.C. § 1983 (HD 118 in Bexar County)

-- 256. Plaintiffs reincorporate all preceding paragraphs as if fully set forth herein. - 257.
-HD 118 in Plan H2316 dilutes the ability of Latino voters to elect their preferred candidates. - 258.
-Alternative configurations of HD 118 can be drawn that make Latino voters an effective majority of eligible voters such that they will be able to elect their preferred candidates, as was the case the in vast majority of elections under the benchmark configuration of the district. - 259.
-Latino voters in HD 118 vote cohesively. - 260.
-Anglo voters bloc vote against Latino preferred candidates in HD 118, and under Plan H2316, will vote sufficiently as a bloc to usually defeat Latino voters' preferred candidates. - 261.
-Latinos in Texas as a whole, and in Bexar County, suffer the effects of past and present discrimination that reduce their ability to equally participate in the political process.
+- 303. Plaintiffs reincorporate all preceding paragraphs as if fully set forth herein. - HD 118 in Plan H2316 dilutes the ability of Latino voters to elect their preferred 304. candidates. - 305.
+Alternative configurations of HD 118 can be drawn that make Latino voters an effective majority of eligible voters such that they will be able to elect their preferred candidates, as was the case the in vast majority of elections under the benchmark configuration of the district. - 306.
+Latino voters in HD 118 vote cohesively. - Anglo voters bloc vote against Latino preferred candidates in HD 118, and under 307.
+Plan H2316, will vote sufficiently as a bloc to usually defeat Latino voters' preferred candidates.

+308. Latinos in Texas as a whole, and in Bexar County, suffer the effects of past and present discrimination that reduce their ability to equally participate in the political process.
 These factors combine to reduce Latino voter participation compared to Anglo voter participation, and together with other totality of circumstances considerations demonstrate vote dilution among Latino voters in HD 118.